bowers-illinois-edu/bowershansen-CI-course/unit-goals-presumptions.md

 ### To be introduced in this unit

 #### examples

+- village councilwomen in India
-acorn
+- acorn

 #### assumptions
 - complete random assignment
 - no spillovers between units
-- exclusion (where appropriate)
+- exclusion (where appropriate - or maybe next unit)

 #### techniques
 - Expected value and variance